 The illustration contains clues to the titles of 50 shows.
 These quizzes are hugely popular and there are prizes to be won.
+There are a number of online forums where people help each other to try and solve all of the clues.
+I enjoy watching these forums but I never post anything!

-This is how the photo illustrations are created in collaboration with the art director Jacob Howard.
+This is how the photo illustrations are created, in collaboration with the art director Jacob Howard.
 Yes, they do take ages!

-You can imagine how few images meet all of these criteria!
+You can imagine how few images meet all of these criteria.

-The image finally selected is of Covent Garden in London, coincidentally, only a few minutes walk from my studio.
+The image finally selected above is of Covent Garden in London, coincidentally, only a few minutes walk from my studio.
 It’s by Joe Daniel Price.
 It’s the first background where I’ve used the original sky.
 I usually illustrate it with a starry night sky, a useful place to put clues.

 Meanwhile the list of 50 programmes for the clue challenges is being assembled.
 Some titles suit quizzes better than others so there has to be a lot of flexibility.
-The list is based on the Radio Times magazine top programmes of the year combined with various other lists.
+The list is based on the Radio Times magazines top programmes of the year combined with various other lists.

 One programme is always there - the most popular show on UK television, Strictly Come Dancing.
 This is the most important clue as it determines the composition of the Quiz and the images are always colourful and exciting.
 The Quiz is finished before the Strictly final, so we have to guess who makes it through.
 This is usually the first image that I work with as it dictates the overall layout of the quiz.